OfficialNovaAI/nova-wallet/README.md

 - **Transaction costs are unclear.** Gas, route quality, fees, and slippage often appear too late.
 - **Crypto payments are still hard for non-crypto clients.** Freelancers can receive crypto, but clients may only want to pay with fiat rails.

-Nova's answer is simple: **chat first, smart cards second, wallet signing only after explicit confirmation.**
+Nova's answer is simple: **an AI agent first, smart cards second, wallet signing only after explicit confirmation.**

 ## Core Features

-### 1. Conversational Wallet Interface
+### 1. AI Agent Wallet Interface

 Users can ask Nova to check balances, explain concepts, prepare transactions, or analyze wallet activity in plain language.
+Nova behaves like a crypto workflow agent: it chooses the right action, fetches the required data, and returns a safe next step.

 Example prompts: